pstch/django-crucrudile/docs/tests.rst

 .. warning:: The code coverage report does not cover documentation tests.

 Coverage report is automatically executed while running nose tests. ``nosetests`` prints a basic coverage report, and the HTML coverage report is generated in ``vars/coverage_html``.
-Coverage reports can also be seen at .. _coveralls.io/r/pstch/django-crucrudile: https://coveralls.io/r/pstch/django-crucrudile .
+Coverage reports can also be seen at `coveralls.io/r/pstch/django-crucrudile <https://coveralls.io/r/pstch/django-crucrudile>`_.

 Call graphs
 -----------

-If you install pycallgraph (``pip install pycallgraph``, may require some additional dependencies), you can use it to trace call graphs of the executed code.
+If you install pycallgraph (``pip install pycallgraph``), you can use it to trace call graphs of the executed code.
 Sadly, it does not work with nosetests, but it's very easy to use it manually, for specific tests :

 .. code-block:: sh